Burhan-Q/Ultralytics_DiscordBot/PULL_REQUEST_TEMPLATE/pr_new_feature.md

 - [ ] I have verified that this PR includes the latest changes from `main` (the default branch)
 - [ ] All new features have been documented in this PR
 - [ ] All repository checks/tests are passing for the final commit
-- [ ] I have throughly tested my code and verify that I'm not aware of any breaking changes this PR introduces
+- [ ] I have thoroughly tested my code and verify that I'm not aware of any breaking changes this PR introduces

 ## Known/lingering Problems